 “Working hours—length of stay, etc” again would depend on the volunteers.
 We’ve had groups come for a week, or less, to tackle a specific project—such as digging out and organizing a storeroom so it could be transformed into a workroom, or painting rooms.
 Our longest volunteer, an American who has now been here 5 months, working (and making a huge difference!!) in the children’s section four days each week..
 Again, the time commitment would depend on the volunteers and is flexible.

-Support in any way, be it big or small, all is welcome.
+Support in any way, be it big or small, all is welcomed by this NGO in Palestine.
 The staff and residents are more than happy with whatever is a possibility.

 Volunteering in Palestine requires flexibility and this works both ways at the Four Homes of Mercy.
 I was completely inspired by my visit here, and would love the opportunity to volunteer here and am actively looking to see when I can do it!

 Please feel free to get in contact with me below with any questions or details, or please contact Four Homes of Mercy directly to arrange your volunteer activity!
-Please also feel free to like their Facebook page …which is where all the photo’s in this post come from as I did not feel it appropriate to take my own!
+Please also feel free to like their Facebook page …which is where all the photos in this post come from as I did not feel it appropriate to take my own!

 And if you are really interested – How about consider some of the NGO jobs in Palestine?